Where We Be

 city in the North District of Israel and is known

-as the "Arab capital of Israel," so it's a bit hard
+as the Arab capital of Israel, so it's a bit hard to

-up here working in his father’s carpentry shop.
+working in his father’s carpentry shop.

-(or Annunciation) has been depicted thousands
+announcement (or Annunciation) has been

-of times in paintings and artwork from around
+depicted thousands of times in artwork from

-the Basilica is that it preserves, in the altar
+The Basilica preserves, in the

-have been living at the time.
+to have been living at the time.
 Having a cave in

 the altar area makes for a truly unique church.

-The church is of recent construction but leaves in place the remains of four earlier churches built on the same spot
+the remains of four earlier churches built on the same spot

 This mosaic is from the Vatican and depicts the Annunciation as well as Jesus healing the sick